Produce

 2-3 weeks

 Store unpeeled ginger root in the crisper drawer.
-For best results, wrap it in a paper towel and place it in a plastic bag or airtight container to prevent drying out.
+For best results, place it in a paper bag or wrap it in a paper towel before putting it in a plastic bag.
+Peeled ginger can be stored in an airtight container covered with sherry or vinegar for 1-2 weeks.

 Freezer